Approved by the Energy, Environment, and Water Policy Committee on February 20, 2024

 Most of the highly recognized beaches around the country have benefited from engineered shoreline projects.
 The first federal intervention in shore protection came in 1930 (Rivers and Harbors Act of 1930), which directed the Chief of Engineers to initiate investigations and studies in cooperation with appropriate state agencies to develop means for preventing shoreline erosion.
 The 1950 Rivers and Harbors Act and the 1954 Flood Control Act provided authorization for federal participation in shore protection studies, project design, and cost sharing with local partners.
 For decades, the federal government has partnered with state and local governments to fund on-going beach restoration projects, including periodic beach re-nourishment.

 Beaches provide vital storm damage reduction, as well as environmental, economic, and recreational benefits to the nation.
-2020 marked the tenth consecutive year with 8 or more billion-dollar hurricanes.
+2020 marked the tenth consecutive year with eight or more hurricanes resulting in damages of more than one billion dollars in restoration costs.
 In many cases, these damages were exacerbated by the erosional loss of beaches, barrier islands and coastal wetlands.
 These significant losses emphasize the importance of engineered approaches to restore and maintain beaches and barrier islands which are integrated into RSM programs.
 Beach and barrier island restoration is often the simplest and most economical form of coastal protection to design and construct, particularly if nearshore and offshore sand sources are available.

 ASCE Policy Statement 507